Uterine Fibroid Embolization

 What happens to the rest of the uterus after embolization?
-We know from worldwide experience of more than 50,000 UFE cases that the uterus tolerates embolization very well.
+We know from worldwide experience of hundreds of thousands of UFE cases that the uterus tolerates embolization very well.
+UFE is a safe and proven fibroid treatment.
 The particles preferentially enter the fibroids, as their blood vessels are larger than those that feed the healthy, normal uterus.

 When can I expect to resume normal activities following UFE?
 The first 2-3 days following UFE can sometimes be difficult, with intermittent crampy pelvic pain and fatigue.
 This is caused by the breakdown of the fibroids and is a necessary step toward recovery.
 Most patients are back to their usual activities within a week.